About The Artist

-So yes, I am self-taught and my work is eclectic in style and media.
+I am self-taught and my work is eclectic in style and media.
 In 1994, I worked alongside a very talented artist, Mr. Herschell Turner, who preferred pastel for his creations.

 SO WHAT ARE PUDGIES

-In 1998, a hurricane relief organization requested a donation of art to help with a fundraising event.
+Pudgies are a signature style of art I received as a result of a donation.
+In 1998 a hurricane relief organization asked if I would help with a fundraising event.
 Ironically, this came at the heels of a friend’s encouraging suggestion that I strive to develop a personal style.
-She told me that my work was good, but it was all over the place.
-She suggested that I try painting a series of pieces that weren’t so diverse.
+Annette told me that my work was good but it was just all over the place.
+She suggested I try painting a series of pieces that weren’t so diverse.

 HOW I PAINT